Eddie Redmayne to star in Harry Potter spin-off 'Fantastic Beasts'

-LOS ANGELES (Reuters) - Oscar-winning actor Eddie Redmayne will enter the world of magic in Warner Bros’ anticipated “Harry Potter” spin-off movie “Fantastic Beasts and Where to Find Them,” the studio said.
+LOS ANGELES, June 2 (Reuters) - Oscar-winning actor Eddie Redmayne will enter the world of magic in Warner Bros’ anticipated “Harry Potter” spin-off movie “Fantastic Beasts and Where to Find Them,” the studio said.

 Redmayne, 33, who won a best actor Oscar this year for his role as Stephen Hawking in “The Theory of Everything,” will play magizoologist Newt Scamander, “who in his travels has encountered and documented a myriad of magical creatures,” Warner Bros said this week.